Note

 uh, exact, laplace = setup()

 Now we can setup the functional which will be \(J(v)=v(P)\) where \(P=(0.4,0.4)\) is some point in the computational domain at which we want to minimize the error.
 To compute the dwr estimator we need the solution to the dual problem with right hand side \(J(\varphi_i)\) for all basis functions \(\varphi_i\).
 This is not directly expressible in UFL and we therefore need to implement this either using some lower level functions on the space or using a small C++ function which we then export to Python.
+Here we implement a version based entirely on the available binding, In a second notebook we revisit this problem but implement a version using some C++ code to speed up the evaluation of the functional.

 [3]:

-spaceZ = solutionSpace(uh.space.gridView, order=order+1) u = TrialFunction(spaceZ) v = TestFunction(spaceZ) x = SpatialCoordinate(spaceZ) a = dot(grad(u), grad(v)) * dx dual = solutionScheme([a==0,DirichletBC(spaceZ,0)], solver="cg") z = spaceZ.interpolate(0, name="dual") zh = uh.copy(name="dual_h") point = common.FieldVector([0.4,0.4]) pointFunctional = z.copy("dual_rhs") eh = gridFunction(abs(exact-uh),name="error", order=order+1) from dune.fem.utility import pointSample def computeFunctional(point, pointFunctional, eh): space = pointFunctional.space en, xLoc = pointSample(space.gridView, point) phiVal = numpy.array( space.evaluateBasis(en, xLoc) )[:,0] # issue here with scalar function spaces idx = space.mapper(en) lf = eh.localFunction() lf.bind(en) pointFunctional.as_numpy[ idx ] += phiVal return lf(xLoc)
+spaceZ = solutionSpace(uh.space.gridView, order=order+1) u = TrialFunction(spaceZ) v = TestFunction(spaceZ) x = SpatialCoordinate(spaceZ) a = dot(grad(u), grad(v)) * dx dual = solutionScheme([a==0,DirichletBC(spaceZ,0)], solver="cg") z = spaceZ.interpolate(0, name="dual") zh = uh.copy(name="dual_h") point = common.FieldVector([0.4,0.4]) pointFunctional = z.copy("dual_rhs") eh = gridFunction(abs(exact-uh),name="error", order=order+1) from dune.fem.utility import pointSample def computeFunctional(point, pointFunctional, eh): space = pointFunctional.space en, xLoc = pointSample(space.gridView, point) phiVal = numpy.array( space.evaluateBasis(en, xLoc) )[:,0] # issue here with scalar function spaces idx = space.mapper()(en) lf = eh.localFunction() lf.bind(en) pointFunctional.as_numpy[ idx ] += phiVal return lf(xLoc)

-Next we define the actual estimator
+Next we define the actual estimator:

 [4]: